 What are the teachers like?

 The instructors at BCIT are probably the best part of this program.
-You may have seen a white-haired, moustached man in your Biology class at UBC advertising our program.
-That man is Keith Turner, our awesome Plant Science instructor.
+Take Robert (Rob) Forsyth for example.
+You can talk to him about anything from bioreactors and pharmaceutical regulations to Harry Potter and conspiracy theories.
 He is just one of the many knowledgeable, caring, funny Biotechnology program instructors who will help you learn and grow.
 Our instructors have experience in academia as well as working in industry settings, and they always make themselves available for questions or chats.
 Each instructor will know your first name, last name, tendency to ask questions, how well you usually come prepared for lab, and more.
 Basically, you’ll know them on a first-name basis!

 What are the entry requirements?